sasozivanovic/memoize/README.md

 Memoize supports PdfTeX, LuaTeX and XeTeX engine; they must be run in the PDF output mode.
 At the moment, only the LaTeX format is supported.

+Under texlive 2019 (or any distro using "graphics" package version "2017/06/25 v1.2c") you will get error "Unknown graphics extension: .memo.pdf" with the default settings.
+Workaround: "\usepackage{grffile}".
+This error does not occur with texlive 2020 ("graphics" package version "2019/11/30 v1.4a").

 # Different ways of doing it #